sapio-lang/sapio/docs/DEVELOPMENT.md

 amounts/scripts must match the receiving-contract metadata.
 Optional input mappings contain one entry per input; entry zero must be `None` because the graph determines the contract input.
 Unknown template keys are rejected.

+Each template now requires `required_input_amount_sats`, the funding needed from contract input zero after declared external contributions. `max_amount_sats` continues to cover aggregate outputs plus reserved fees.
+Object amount ranges refer to the contract input, so a buyer's payment does not inflate an NFT's own funding requirement.
+Binding checks a known input zero independently, even if auxiliary inputs remain unresolved.
+Recompile old artifacts to obtain the new mandatory field; there is no guessed default for missing funding metadata.

 Binding authenticates known funding transactions, checks scripts and available amounts, and accepts only signature additions from emulators.
 Matching unknown